dmpop/pygmynote/README.md

 #PYGMYNOTE

 Pygmynote is a command-line tool for storing and managing heterogeneous bit of data, including notes, tasks, links, and file attachments.
-Pygmynote is written in Python and uses a SQLite database as its back end.
+Pygmynote is written in Python and uses an SQLite database as its back end.

 _Copyleft 2010-2013 Dmitri Popov_